MorganMasters/MorganMasters.github.io/_pages/about.md

 ---

-I am a PhD student at the University of California at Santa Cruz, focused on field robotics as monitors for remote wireless sensor networks (WSNs).
+I am a PhD student at the University of California at Santa Cruz, focused on using field robotics as monitors for remote wireless sensor networks (WSNs).
 My co-advisors are Dr. Steve McGuire (field robotics) and Dr. Colleen Josephson (WSNs).